 Values >> Valuing God >>

-are excellent.
-This has to do with renewing the mind.
+are excellent; this has to do with renewing the mind.
 What we approve makes a

-not if we act upon them.
+as approving them.
 Paul is telling us not to do anything that we don’t

-discerning what is true and false, what is righteous and what is unrighteous.
+discerning what is true and right from what is false and wicked.
+For example, if a

 teenage girl approves of wearing short skirts, eventually she will buy one and